How to use color for data visualization?

-Tip 1: Light colours for low values, dark for high values
+Tip 1: Light colors for low values, dark for high values

 This simple rule can enhance the clarity of your graph of table.
 For example, when you are creating a table in which you would like to highlight e.g. differences in percentages as in the example above.